Is Coffee Acidic?

 Coffee Grind Size

-Coffee acidity in your cup is also affected by your grind size.
+Coffee acidity in your cup is also affected by the size of your ground coffee beans.
 A bean that’s ground too coarse will make for a bitter cup of joe.
 Similarly, a fine grind brewed too quickly will produce the same result.

 It’s worth the time to experiment with grind size and brew time to make sure your next pot, pour-over or French press is a top-notch extraction.